 What to expect on the day

-Once you have been booked in by the receptionist you will have a vision test and the pressure within your eyes will be checked.
+Once checked in by the receptionist you will have a vision test and the pressure within your eyes will be checked.
 The procedure will be explained once again to you and you will be asked to sign a consent form.
-Drops will be used to dilate your pupil and later anaesthetic drops will be used to numb your eye; no injections or needles are used.
+Drops will be used to dilate your pupil and later anaesthetic drops will be used to numb your eye.
+There are no injections or needles are used.
 When your eye is completely numb, a contact lens will be placed to help focus the laser accurately and also keep you from blinking.

-Your consultant will use a YAG laser to create an opening in the centre for the cloudy capsule.
+Your consultant will use the YAG laser to create an opening in the centre for the cloudy capsule.
 The opening allows clear passage of light rays and eliminates the cloudiness interfering with your vision.

 The results are almost immediate, however your vision will probably be a little blurry from the drops and the dilation, so someone will need to drive you home.
-You will be given a follow-up appointment or a phone call will be arranged for 6-8 weeks, at which your pupil will again be dilated.
+You will be given a follow-up appointment or a phone call will be arranged for 6-8 weeks.

 Are there any risks to Yag Capsulotomy?